 Retinoblastoma is a rare type of cancer found in the eye.
-In retinoblastoma, 1 or more tumors form in the retina.
+In retinoblastoma, one or more tumors form in the retina.
 The retina is a layer of light-sensitive tissue that lines the back of the eye.
 It converts visual images into nerve impulses in the brain that allow us to see.

 Retina of the Eye

 Copyright © Nucleus Medical Media, Inc.

 During early stages of fetal development, fast-growing, immature cells called retinoblasts form.
 Later, these cells become retinal cells.
 In retinoblastoma, some of these cells quickly grow out of control.
-If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms, called a growth or tumor.
+If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue called a tumor grows.
 The cancer may grow along the optic nerve and reach the brain, or it may travel to other parts of the body.